-The S10 remains a powerful and attractive phone even after its successor, the Samsung Galaxy S20 and the newest Samsung Galaxy S21, both with 5G capability, improved cameras, and faster speeds than ever.
-If you don't need the absolute latest and greatest, the year-old flagship remains a top-tier device with specs and cameras that will still be competitive against 2020's better phones.
-Plus the Samsung Galaxy Note 10 will soon be replaced with the Galaxy Note 20, so it's clear the Galaxy S10 is far from the newest phone from the brand.
+The S10 remains a powerful and attractive phone even after it's been surpassed by the Samsung Galaxy S20 and the newest Samsung Galaxy S21, both with 5G capability, improved cameras, and faster speeds than ever.
+If you don't need the absolute latest and greatest, the two year-old flagship remains a great device with specs and cameras that will still be competitive.

 So the Galaxy S10 is far from the newest phone from the brand, and nor is it one of the best phones or even one of the best Samsung phones anymore but - as our Samsung Galaxy S10 review will show - it remains a powerhouse, especially at the discounts it's getting years after its release.

 There's also another budget phone in the lineup, the Samsung Galaxy S10 Lite, with a massive 6.7-inch screen with even more cameras than the S10e, plus a few upgrades.
 But it's been surpassed by the Samsung Galaxy S20 FE, which is the latest affordable flagship king.